roguextech/skyward-msa-toolkit/aerodynamicsOptimization/GenethicAlgorithm/readMe.txt

 The optimization variables are the fin chords and heigth, the fin shape,
 the ogive length and the ogive shape.

 The code uses the genetic algorithm to reach the aim.
-It take from 1 to 2 hours
+It takes few hours to run, be patient.

 # Usage